Sangria: History and etymology

 Sangria/sangría means "bloodletting" in Spanish and in Portuguese.
 The term sangria used for the drink can be traced back to the 18th century.

 Sangria has its historical roots in the Kingdom of León during the Middle Ages, where the precursor beverage, Leonese lemonade, originated.
 During this era, residents of the Leonese kingdom crafted this concoction using wine, oranges, lemons, sugar, and spices.
 Wine lemonade has endured as a popular beverage in the region of Castile and León in Spain, gaining prominence in consumption, particularly during Holy Week.

 The sangria cocktail, on the other hand, has been enjoyed since at least the early 19th century.
-Sangaree, a predecessor drink to sangria that was served either hot or cold, probably originated in the Caribbean (West Indies), and from there was introduced to mainland America, where it was common beginning in the American colonial era but had "largely disappeared in the United States" by the early twentieth century.
+Sangaree, a predecessor drink to sangria that was served either hot or cold, probably originated in the Caribbean (West Indies), and from there was introduced to mainland America, where it was common beginning in the American colonial era but had "largely disappeared in the United States" by the early 20th century.
 Hispanic Americans and Spanish restaurants had re-introduced sangria to the U.S. as an iced drink by the late 1940s, and it gained greater popularity through the 1964 World's Fair in New York.